Ona is built from five core components. Each serves a distinct role, and together they form the complete platform.Documentation Index

 Environments

-Secure, ephemeral development workspaces provisioned from a Dev Container configuration.
-Each environment has its own compute, storage, and networking isolated from other environments and pre-loaded with your project’s tools and dependencies.
-Environments are designed to be disposable: create one from a branch, do your work, and discard it.
-Storage persists across stop/start cycles but not across rebuilds, so the Dev Container configuration is the source of truth for what’s installed.
-Each environment runs in its own isolated VM with dedicated compute, meaning one developer’s environment never affects another’s.- Environments - configure, launch, and manage development environments
+Secure, ephemeral VMs provisioned from a Dev Container configuration.
+Each environment has its own compute, storage, and networking, pre-loaded with your project’s tools and dependencies.
+Environments are disposable: create one from a branch, do your work, and discard it.
+Storage persists across stop/start cycles but not across rebuilds, so the Dev Container configuration is the source of truth for what’s installed.- Environments: configure, launch, and manage development environments

 Agents

-AI software engineers that execute tasks inside environments writing code, running tests, and opening pull requests.
+AI software engineers that execute tasks inside environments: writing code, running tests, and opening pull requests.
 Agents operate under the same guardrails as human developers, using the same tools and dependencies defined in the environment.
-When you assign a task, the agent provisions a fresh environment, reads your project’s configuration and skills, works autonomously (writing code, running tests, iterating on failures), and can open a pull request for your review.
-The entire workflow runs inside the same isolated environment a human developer would use, so there are no special permissions or separate toolchains.- Agents - learn what Ona Agent can do and how to configure it
+When you assign a task, the agent provisions a fresh environment, reads your project’s configuration and skills, and works autonomously (writing code, running tests, iterating on failures).
+It can open a pull request for your review.
+The workflow runs inside the same isolated environment a human developer would use.
+No special permissions or separate toolchains.- Agents: learn what Ona Agent can do and how to configure it

 Runners

 Infrastructure that provisions and manages environments.
-Runners can be deployed in your cloud account (AWS, GCP) for full control over security and data residency, or you can use Ona Cloud for zero-setup managed infrastructure.- Runners - choose where to run and deploy your infrastructure
+Runners can be deployed in your cloud account (AWS, GCP) for full control over security and data residency, or you can use Ona Cloud for zero-setup managed infrastructure.- Runners: deployment options and shared capabilities

 Guardrails